How To Safely Return To In-Person and Hybrid Events

 7. Contactless Experiences

 Even those who are comfortable attending in-person probably want to avoid touching any unnecessary surfaces.
-Utilizing touchless technology will help you minimize the risk of spreading germs.
+Using touchless technology will help you minimize the risk of spreading germs.

 Consider offering touchless payment options on-site like Apple Pay to reduce physical contact with surfaces like screens that easily store germs.
 You can also create a contactless entry experience by using one of the many technologies that allow for digital scanning.